ykozxy/bangumi-sync/README_EN.md

 <img src="./asset/image-20220522130730661.png" alt="image-20220522130730661" style="zoom: 67%;" />

 In the first run, the script will automatically download the anime databases from the provided data sources, which may take a while due to the large database file.
 Then, the authentication pages of Bangumi and Anilist will be opened in browser automatically -- just follow the prompts.

-There are two ways to run the script: a single execution mode for running manually, and a server mode where the script is resident in the background and automatically executed at designated intervals.

 ### Single Execution Mode

 In this mode, the script will only perform a single sync then exit.
 The `manual_confirm` entry in the configuration file can be used to set whether to manually confirm before synchronizing updates.

 Execute the following commands to run the script in single execution mode: